Cusabo: History

 The names of many subtribes of the Cusabo and Catawba people may be recognized among the provinces that were described by Francisco de Chicora, a native who was kidnapped from the Pee Dee River area by Spanish in 1521.
 He was taken by the expedition back to Spain, where he learned Spanish.
 His Testimony of Francisco de Chicora was recorded by the court chronicler Peter Martyr and published in 1525. n 1526, Lucas Vázquez de Ayllón's party visited this area and recorded some names.

 The English colony of South Carolina was founded in the midst of Cusabo land, and the loose group of tribes became closely tied to the colony.
 In the first decade after the founding of Charles Town in 1670, there was conflict and warfare between some of the Cusabo and the English colonists.
 The Kussoe (Coosa) subtribe was the first to come into violent conflict; Carolina declared war against them in October 1671.
 The Kussoe went into hiding but remained in the area.
 In the early years of the colony, the Indians could "lie low" if they wanted.
 For three years, colonial records make no mention of the Kussoe or the war.

 In 1674 records note an alleged Kussoe attack in which three colonists were killed.
 During the same year the Stono, a Cusabo subtribe, fought with the colony.
 This conflict (not to be confused with the later Stono Rebellion of African slaves) was similar to the Kussoe War.
 Colonial records are unclear on how the Kussoe-Stono War ended, except that it was resolved in South Carolina's favor.
 The colony forced the tribes to cede large tracts of rich land.
 In addition, they required the Kussoe to make a symbolic tribute payment of one deerskin per month.
 The Kussoe, Stono, and other Cusabo subtribes remained in the area, living in relative accord with the colonists until the Yamasee War of 1715.

 One of South Carolina's first powerful Indian allies was the Westo tribe, who during the 1670s conducted numerous slave raid attacks on nearly every other Indian group in the region.
 Contemporary scholars believe the Westo were an Iroquoian tribe who had migrated from the Great Lakes area, possibly an offshoot of the Erie during the Beaver Wars.
-By the late 1670s, South Carolina colonists came into direct conflict with the Westo.
+By 1674, South Carolina colonists came into direct conflict with the Westo.
 The colony demanded that the Westo cease attacking the Cusabo and other Settlement Indians.
 Continued Westo attacks played a role in South Carolina's decision to destroy the Westo, which they did with assistance from other Native Americans in 1679-1680.